 I’ll keep working on my burrito bowl recipe, but now that I have the perfect corn salsa, I’m less concerned about getting it right.
 I think I’ll just eat more corn salsa instead.
 Why fight the battle when you’ve already won the war?

-- 1 medium poblano chile pepper, seeded
+- 1 large poblano chile pepper

 - 2 cups fresh corn kernels (from 2 ears), or 2 cups frozen corn, thawed